Fred Borak

-Fred Aloisius "Fritz" Borak (May 30, 1913 – June 7, 2009) was an American professional football end.
-From Kenosha, Wisconsin, he played college football for the Wisconsin Badgers for one year before dropping out.
+Fred Aloisius "Fritz" Borak (May 30, 1913 – June 7, 2009) was an American professional football player.
+An end from Kenosha, Wisconsin, he played college football for the Wisconsin Badgers for one year before dropping out.
 He then played for the Creighton Bluejays from 1934 to 1937 and was an honorable mention All-American as a senior.
 He then played for the Green Bay Packers of the National Football League (NFL) in 1938, appearing in one game.
 After briefly playing basketball and for a non-NFL football team, he joined the United States Army and served as an officer in North Africa and Italy during World War II, reaching the rank of major.

 Early life

 Borak was born on May 30, 1913, in Kenosha, Wisconsin.
 He attended Kenosha High School where he played football as an end and basketball as a center.
 In basketball, he was named all-state as a junior while helping Kenosha tie for the conference title; he also was the leading scorer at the state tournament.
 He served as team captain during his senior season in 1932–33 and repeated as an all-state selection.
 Described as "one of the best known athletes ever" in Kenosha by the Kenosha News, Borak also served as captain of the football team and was reported in the paper as "in an invincible class when it comes to snagging passes".
 After high school, he decided to enroll at the University of Wisconsin–Madison in 1933.